 An unripe peach will have a very subtle, barely-there scent.
 Some will even have no scent at all.

 It’s best to skip these odorless peaches if you’re really excited for that cobbler!

 A perfectly ripe peach will have a sweet, floral scent even from a few inches away.

 This is what you’re looking for because it’s definitely going to taste as good as it smells!

 Okay, listen close because this is the best way to check for ripeness: It’s all about how hard or soft a peach is.

-Because peaches continue to ripen even after they are picked, you can leave these tennis ball peaches at home on the counter for a few days until they are ready to be eaten.
+As mentioned, peaches continue to ripen even after they’re picked.
+So you can leave tennis ball peaches on the counter for a few days until they’re ripe.

 If it’s hard enough to have some resistance but soft enough to leave an indentation, this means that the peach is ready and should be used or eaten within the day.